 SANTA: (Shaking his finger) I want to know who filed those charges so I can put them on my naughty list.
 I leave my headquarters to visit children with Rudolph and my other reindeer every Christmas Eve.
-But Pancho Clos and lots of other Santas and superheroes are my helpers throughout the year and around the world.
+But Pancho Clos and lots of other Santas and superheroes are my helpers throughout the year.
 We want to make sure no child is left without a gift.